Mokihinui Hydro: Consultation

 In 2007, Meridian Energy Limited consulted affected parties about its proposal to place a hydro-electric dam on the Mōhikinui River.
 The dam would have been located 3 km upstream from Seddonville, between it and the Mōkihinui River Forks.
 Meridian Energy began investigating the proposal in 2006, following from similar studies conducted by the New Zealand Ministry of Works in the 1960s and 1970s.
 On 15 March 2008, the West Coast Regional Council called for public submissions on Meridian's applications for resource consents.
 Forest and Bird opposed the dam and accused Meridian of not making public a report from Landcare Research that advised that the hydro scheme would cause significant adverse environmental effects.

 Recreational use after construction

 Meridian Energy stated that there would be recreational benefits with the lake formed by the proposed dam.
 Boat ramps would be provided for access onto the new lake.
-A local trust planned and built a 85km walking and mountain biking track, called the Old Ghost Road, pushed through to Lyell, following a historic gold miners' route.
+A local trust planned and built a 85 km walking and mountain biking track, called the Old Ghost Road, pushed through to Lyell, following a historic gold miners' route.
 This would have been impossible with the river being dammed.